Welcome to Flagstaff, AZ.

-Welcome to Flagstaff, AZ.
-We have big skies, beautiful mountains, full seasonal changes, and an extremely harsh climate for string instruments!
-Our humidity can get down into the single digits, and the wide fluctuations can significantly irritate guitars and other things made of wood.
-Average humidity charts for our region are of no help in assessing the climate for our purposes because the primary concern is the wide variations from day to day, and our humidity is highly variable.
-Please keep reading for more information and tips to keep your instrument happy.
+We have big skies, beautiful mountains, full seasonal changes, and a pretty harsh climate for string instruments!
+Our humidity can get down into single digits, and the wide fluctuations can severely irritate guitars and other things made of wood.
+Average humidity charts for our region are of no help in assessing the climate for guitar purposes because the primary concern is the wide variation from day to day, and our weather and thus humidity is highly variable.
+Please keep reading for tips to keep your instrument happy.

-Without getting into a long discussion about what Relative Humidity is and how it's calculated, just know that the sweet spot for guitars and other string instruments is 40% - 50% RH.
+Without getting into a long discussion about the physics of "Relative Humidity" and how it's calculated, just know that the sweet spot for guitars and other string instruments is 40% - 50%.
 We constantly monitor the humidity of our shop with multiple hygrometers and room-humidifiers to maintain a proper environment for all the instruments we care for.

 When a guitar dries out, all sorts of bad things happen.
-As wood dries it shrinks, and the various wood parts in the guitar shrink in various directions, pulling on each other in different ways.
+As wood dries it shrinks and the various parts in the guitar shrink in various directions, pulling on each other in different ways.
 This causes the entire instrument to fight against itself, making it tighten up and becomes less resonant.
 The neck angle will start to shift and the top will sink, causing the strings to get lower and start buzzing on the frets.
 Finally, the instrument will start to crack and become unplayable.

-Let's dispel some of the most common rumors:
+Let's dispel some of the most common myths & rumors...